e-democracy/edem.site.about/README.txt

 ===========

-This egg customizes the about box on the homepage of E-Democracy forums provided by `gs.site.about`_.
+This egg customizes the about box on the homepage of E-Democracy forums provided by `gs.site.about`_, which makes use of the More widget provided by `gs.content.js.more`_.

 Specifically, it makes the about box expand by default.

 Resources
 =========